-The trigger modes of the SDS1000X HD are digital designs.
+The trigger modes of the SDS800X HD are digital designs.
 Compared with analog trigger circuits, digital triggers can not only greatly optimize trigger precision and trigger jitter, but also support multiple trigger types and complex trigger conditions.

-Edge Trigger on a rising edge, falling edge or both .
-Slope Trigger when an edge crosses two thresholds that lie inside or outside a selected time range PulseTrigger at the end of a pulse when the pulse width lies inside or outside a selected time range VideoTV trigger on falling edge WindowTrigger when the signal leaves the widow region.
-IntervalTrigger on the second edge when the time between the edges is inside or -- outside a selected time range DropoutTrigger when the signal disappears for longer than the Dropout value. ПП-П RuntTrigger when a pulse crosses the 1st threshold but not the 2nd before re- 1 1111- 1f crossing the 1 st threshold again Pattern Trigger when pattern condition transitions from false to true.
-All inputs set to DC coupling пппп SerialTrigger on specified condition in a serial bus.
+Edge Trigger on a rising edge, falling edge or both - Slope Trigger when an edge crosses two thresholds that lie inside or outside a selected time range PulseTrigger at the end of a pulse when the pulse width lies inside or outside a selected time range VideoTV trigger on falling edge WindowTrigger when the signal leaves the widow region.
+IntervalTrigger on the second edge when the time between the edges is inside or outside a selected time range DropoutTrigger when the signal disappears for longer than the Dropout value.
+Runt Trigger when a pulse crosses the 1st threshold but not the 2nd before recrossing the 1st threshold again Pattern Trigger when pattern condition transitions from false to true.
+All inputs set to DC coupling SerialTrigger on specified condition in a serial bus.
 See the chapter "Serial Trigger and Decode" for details.
-A Qualified Trigger with edge trigger setting only after the qualifying condition is satisfied N + NN .
-N Nth Edge.
-Trigger on the Nth odge of a hund that account after a considerable time.
-Nth Edge -Trigger on the Nth edge of a burst that occurs after a specified idle time DelayTrigger when the delay time between source A and source B meets the limit A t B condition Satura/Hald Trigger when the cotup time or held time recets the limit are disting - Setup/HoldTrigger when the setup time or hold time meets the limit condition
+A D Qualified Trigger with edge trigger setting only after the qualifying condition is satisfied Nth Edge -Trigger on the Nth edge of a burst that occurs after a specified idle time A t B Delay Trigger when the delay time between source A and source B meets the limit condition Setup/HoldTrigger when the setup time or hold time meets the limit condition